PatrikAAberg/dmce/README.md

     $ dmce-set-profile printf -i simple -e simplecrash

-Run dmce for more commits than are actually in the git, making it probe everything:
+Run dmce for all commits in the git, making it probe everything:

-    $ dmce-launcher -n 10000 --progress
+    $ dmce-launcher -aq

 Check the diff.
 You should be able to see the inserted dmce probes.